oblinger/alienbio/docs/architecture/ABIO biology.md

-# ABIO biology - Biological System Description
+# ABIO biology

-All classes that describe a biological system: the molecules, reactions, pathways, and structures that make up alien life.

 **Parent**: [[alienbio]]
+Molecules, reactions, pathways, containers, and their generators.

 ## Molecules (Rust)
 Chemical compounds in the alien biology.